Key Information & Policies

 Supported internships are for young people aged 16 — 24 with learning difficulties or learning disabilities, who want to get a job and need extra support to do this.
 To be eligible you need a Statement of Special Educational Needs and Disabilities (SEND), a Learning Difficulty Assessment, or an Education Health and Care Plan.

-For details about each or these alternative routes, visit https://www.ucas.com/further-education
+For details about each of these alternative routes, visit https://www.ucas.com/further-education

 Labour Market Information (LMI)